Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/external-metadata-ingestion.md

 5. Select the **External metadata ingestion** option.
     - This allows metadata from this connection to populate the <Constant name="explorer" />.
     - *Optional*: Enable additional features such as **cost optimization** in the **Features** section under **Platform metadata credentials**.
-9. Apply filters to restrict which metadata is ingested:
+6. Under **Catalog filters**, apply filters to restrict which metadata is ingested:
     - You can filter by **database**, **schema**, **table**, or **view**.
     - It is strongly recommend to filter by certain schemas.
 See [Important considerations](/docs/explore/external-metadata-ingestion#important-considerations) for more information.
     - These fields accept CSV-formatted regular expressions: